Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 Yeah, that's a great point.

-I'm thinking of,
+I'm thinking of, a compliment

-our team got from a, publicly traded
+our team got

-foreign company
+from a publicly traded foreign company

-this past year in a transaction.
+this past year in a transaction

-We did, and we loved the investment
+we did, and we loved the investment

 bankers on the other side.